papeh/structuremap/README.markdown

 Note:

-The StructureMap team uses Rake internally and on the [CI server](http://build.fubu-project.org/project.html?projectId=StructureMap3), but **Rake is no longer necessary in any way for developing with the StructureMap codebase**.
+The StructureMap team uses Rake internally and on the (now defunct) [CI server](http://build.fubu-project.org/project.html?projectId=StructureMap3), but **Rake is no longer necessary in any way for developing with the StructureMap codebase**.

 Please post any questions or bugs to the
 [StructureMap Users mailing list](https://groups.google.com/forum/#!forum/structuremap-users).